Sistine Chapel Tickets And Tours

 Discover the hidden value of the Sistine Chapel with your skip-the-line tickets to the Vatican Museums.
 With all there is to see inside Rome's main attraction, you'll regret wasting time queuing for tickets at the ticket office.
 That's why my first recommendation is to book them in advance.

-If you prefer to go at your own pace so that you can spend as much time as you need at each of the artistic wonders of the Vatican Museums, it's best to buy tickets without guides or groups.
+If you are one of those who prefer to go at your own pace so that you can spend as much time as you need at each of the artistic wonders of the Vatican Museums, the best thing to do is to buy tickets without guides or groups.
 Once you get to the Sistine Chapel, inside the museum, you will be able to contemplate the impressive frescoes of Michelangelo's "The Last Judgement" without rushing.

 Recommended if...
-Your stay in Rome is not very long, as the skip-the-line entrance will save you a lot of time that you can spend visiting other emblematic sites.
+Your stay in Rome is not too long, as the skip-the-line entrance will save you a lot of time that you can spend visiting other emblematic sites.

 As I indicated, to access the Sistine Chapel you will need to have a ticket to the Vatican Museums: it is best to book online and in advance, to avoid queues and make sure you get availability at the best price.
 In Hellotickets you will find the cheapest guided tours in English and you will have the option to cancel the ticket or the tour if you have an unforeseen event.